Chocolate Peanut Butter Bonbons

 The below are the amounts I used.
 Next time I would probably add more sugar to make the filling a bit thicker.
 I could have used a bit more to ensure I had enough after all the necessary, um, quality control tastings.
 And I needed to coat the molds a little thicker with chocolate.

 Truffles have chocolate ganache centers, often rolled in cocoa or dipped in nuts.
 Bonbons are chocolate-encased and can include any sort of center.
 There seems to be a discrepancy whether the Venn diagram has truffles as a subset of bonbons or whether the sets are non-overlapping.

 You can definitely dip things into chocolate that hasn’t been tempered.
-There are two things I took away from 8th grade home ec class – chocolate-dipped buckeyes and a purple stuffed elephant.
+There are two things I took away from 8th grade home economics class – chocolate-dipped buckeyes and a purple stuffed elephant.
 But non-tempered chocolate doesn’t have the same shine or snap.
-For these bonbons, I would (and did) temper.
+For these bonbons, I would, and did, temper.

 Here’s a good link from Epicurious on how to temper chocolate.
 More than anything, it just requires practice.
 And patience.
 Lots and lots of patience.
 And more practice.

-I did have a temporary lapse of fortitude when I scooped a bit of the filling onto a piece of chocolate.
+I did have a temporary lapse of fortitude when I scooped a bit of the peanut butter filling onto a piece of chocolate.
 But onward I went.